Ray Parker Jr.

 Ray Erskine Parker Jr. (born May 1, 1954) is an American singer, guitarist, songwriter, and record producer.
 As a solo performer, he wrote and performed the theme song for the 1984 film Ghostbusters and also sounds from the animated series The Real Ghostbusters.
 Previously, Parker achieved a US top-5 hit in 1982 with "The Other Woman".
 He also performed with his band, Raydio, and with Barry White in the Love Unlimited Orchestra.

 Early life

-Ray Erskine Parker Jr. was born in Detroit, Michigan, to Venolia Parker and Ray Parker Sr. He attended Angel Elementary School where his music teacher, Alfred T. Kirby, inspired him to be a musician at age six playing the clarinet.
+Ray Erskine Parker Jr. was born on May 1, 1954, in Detroit, Michigan, to Venolia Parker and Ray Parker Sr. He attended Angel Elementary School where his music teacher, Alfred T. Kirby, inspired him to be a musician at age six playing the clarinet.
 He attended Cass Technical High School in the tenth grade.

 Parker is a 1971 graduate of Detroit's Northwestern High School.
 He attended college at Lawrence Institute of Technology.